lkzhao/ElasticTransition/README.md

 ## Requirements

 * Xcode 7 or higher
-* iOS 9.0 or higher (an update is coming to support lower versions)
+* iOS 7.0 or higher
 * ARC
 * Swift 2.0